killuhwhale/reportr/README.md

   - TODO()
-    - Login UI needs to show errors
     - Send Emails for confirmation and passwords

+  - Server side upload to db
+    - Send .xlsx to server to process.
+  - Testing
+    - Accounts users.js

 Owner and User